NekomimiOwO/AinoCompanion/README.md

 ### Items and rescue

-1. Hold a physics item.
+1. Hold a physics item (She will not pick up carts, monters, doors, etc [for now she does not pick up dead players, maybe in the future she will]).
 2. Stand near Ai-Chan.
 3. Press the give-item key, `R` by default.
 4. She picks up the object and attempts to bring it to the available cart/delivery destination.